polterguy/polterguy.github.io/index.md

 og_image: https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/hyper-ide-actions.jpg
 ---

-# Aista Magic Cloud, the open source low-code generator
+# Aista Magic Cloud, an open source low-code web application generator

 Aista Magic Cloud is an open source low-code web application generator allowing you to generate your web apps by clicking a button.
 It works by automatically wrapping your existing database into Hyperlambda HTTP CRUD web API